tock/tock/doc/Networking_Userland.md

 Important functions available to userland apps written in c include:

-`udp_socket()` - sets the port on which the app will receive udp packets, and sets the `src_port` of outgoing packets sent via that socket.
+`udp_socket()` - sets the port on which the app will receive udp packets,
+                 and sets the `src_port` of outgoing packets sent via that socket.
 Once socket binding is implemented in the kernel, this function will handle reserving ports to listen on and send from.

-`udp_close()` - currently just returns success, but once socket binding has been implemented in the kernel, this function will handle freeing bound ports.
+`udp_close()` - currently just returns success, but once socket binding has been
+                implemented in the kernel, this function will handle freeing bound ports.

-`udp_send_to()` - Sends a udp packet to a specified addr/port pair, returns the result of the tranmission once the radio has transmitted it (or once a failure has occured).
+`udp_send_to()` - Sends a udp packet to a specified addr/port pair, returns the result
+                  of the tranmission once the radio has transmitted it (or once a failure has occured).

-`udp_recv_from_sync()` - Pass an interface to listen on and an incoming source address to listen for.
+`udp_recv_from_sync()` - Pass an interface to listen on and an incoming source address
+                         to listen for.
 Sets up a callback to wait for a received packet, and yeilds until that callback is triggered.
 This function never returns if a packet is not received.

-`udp_recv_from()` - Pass an interface to listen on and an incoming source address to listen for.
+`udp_recv_from()` - Pass an interface to listen on and an incoming source address to
+                    listen for.
 However, this takes in a buffer to which the received packet should be placed, and returns the callback that will be triggered when a packet is received.

-`udp_list_ifaces()` Populates the passed pointer of ipv6 addresses with the available ipv6 addresses of the interfaces on the device.
+`udp_list_ifaces()` - Populates the passed pointer of ipv6 addresses with the available
+                      ipv6 addresses of the interfaces on the device.
 Right now this merely returns a constant hardcoded into the UDP driver, but should change to return the source IP addresses held in the network configuration file once that is created.
 Returns up to `len` addresses.

+Other design notes:

+The current design of the driver has a few limitations, these include:

+- Currently, any app can listen on any address/port pair

+- The current tx implementation allows for starvation, e.g. an app with an earlier app ID can starve a later ID by sending constantly.

 ### POSIX Socket API Functions
 Below is a fairly comprehensive overview of the POSIX networking socket